qodroi/qodroi.github.io/index.md

-I will cover topics I think it's worth talking about.
+I will cover topics I think are worth talking about.
 I'm mainly interested in Linux kernel developement, with focus on net, x86 arch, and a little of memory-management.